Wine Tour to Greece 2023

 Nemea is Greece’s largest appellation, and probably the most important red wine producing area.
 The village of Nemea, not far from Mycenae, home of one of Greece’s original wine civilisations, is surrounded by mountains and valleys, on whose slopes the red Agiorgitiko grape is grown.
-We will visit producers in Asprokabos on the slopes of Mount Kyllini, and ‘Ancient Nemea’ on the hilly zone between the mountain and the village.
+We will visit producers in Koutsi, and ‘Ancient Nemea’ on the hilly zone between the mountain and the village.
 Agiorgitiko, which is rarely found in other parts of Greece, can be made in a variety of styles, from fresh, forward wines for drinking young, to oak aged wines capable of years of development, and even sweet wines.
 Producers are increasingly experimenting with other varieties, in particular Cabernet Sauvignon, which blends well with Agiorgitiko.
 A tasting lunch with Nemean wines will round off our day, and the evening is free for people to enjoy Nafplio at leisure.

-We venture via the Artemisio Tunnel to the city of Tripoli, in Mantinia, one of the coolest wine growing regions in Greece.
+We venture via the Artemisio Tunnel to Kapsas, north of the city of Tripoli, in Mantinia, one of the coolest wine growing regions in Greece.
 Thanks to the cooling influence of the high altitude, the Moschofilero white grape produces delicious floral, aromatic wines of great character.
 International varieties such as Chardonnay and Gewurztraminer and Cabernet Sauvignon are also grown in the area, and we can expect some fascinating tastings – rounded off with a superb final meal either at a winery or at a restaurant in Nafplio.

 Following a morning at leisure in Nafplio, we will depart for Athens Airport (see Flight Transfers below).